 Conversations to Assist Behavior Change

 It's pretty easy for most people to see the negative consequences of another person's behavior.
 As teachers we observe these behaviors every day and can't understand why students continue to choose behaviors that cause them problems even after we have explained the many negative consequences of their actions.
 Communication with students is the most powerful intervention teachers have.
-So how do we maximize the impact that our conversations with students have?
+So how do we maximize the impact our conversations have with students?

-By studying conversations, between people that result in changed behavior, we can identify elements that moved the conversation in a beneficial direction.
+By studying conversations, between people that result in positive changes of behavior, we can identify conditions that move the conversation in a beneficial direction.

-Studies indicate that successful conversations of this nature follow a general sequence and that specific types of interactions are more appropriate at different times of the sequence.
+Studies indicate successful conversations, of this nature, follow a general sequence; and specific types of interactions are more successful at different times of the sequence.

-By having a general plan of action (heuristic) and knowing possible kinds of interactions our communications may have a stronger impact.
+By having a general plan of action (heuristic or model) and knowing possible kinds of interactions, our communications can have a stronger impact.

 - Identification of a problem;

 - Implementation and adjustment as necessary until success is achieved.

 Example - Five step problem solving model in action